eliminmax/tiny-clear-elf/arm64/README.md

 PATH="/usr/aarch64-linux-gnu/bin:$PATH"

 # assemble
-as -march=armv8-a -o clear.o clear.S -no-pad-sections
+as -march=armv8-a -EL -o clear.o clear.S -no-pad-sections
 # -march=armv8-a ensures that the instructions are valid on all Debian arm64 systems
+# -EL ensures that it uses little-endian byte order

 # link
 ld -o clear.wrapped clear.o